Archduchess Maria Elisabeth of Austria (born 1743): Marriage negotiations

 Elisabeth was considered a valuable asset in dynastic marriage negotiations due to her beauty.
-She was a subject of marriage speculations at an early age, but many proposals were denied because of the Viennese court's high expectations for the status of her groom.When Charles III of Spain was widowed in 1761, there were negotiations between Spain and Austria about a marriage between him and Elisabeth, but these ultimately failed.
+She was a subject of marriage speculations at an early age, but many proposals were denied because of the Viennese court's high expectations for the status of her groom.
+When King Charles III of Spain was widowed in 1761, there were negotiations between Spain and Austria about a marriage between him and Elisabeth, but these ultimately failed.
 A marriage with King Stanisław II August of Poland was suggested after his succession in 1764, but both Catherine the Great of Russia and Maria Theresa disapproved for political reasons.
 The empress of Russia was wary of the Habsburg monarchy becoming stronger in Central and Eastern Europe, and Elisabeth's mother considered King Stanisław untrustworthy and of lowly origins.
-Next, her cousin, Prince Benedetto, Duke of Chablais was proposed.
+Next, her cousin, Prince Benedetto, Duke of Chablais, was proposed.
 Elisabeth declared herself very willing, but her brother Joseph did not find the match politically advantageous enough.
 In 1767, Elisabeth was already twenty-four, considered late to be unmarried for a princess in the 18th century.

 In 1768, simultaneously with the discussions of a marriage between her younger sister Archduchess Maria Antonia and Dauphin Louis Auguste (the future Louis XVI), a suggestion was made to engage Elisabeth to the widowed Louis XV of France, the dauphin's grandfather.
 A marriage contract was prepared and the negotiations were almost completed.
 However, before they could be finalised, Elisabeth fell ill with smallpox.
 Although she made a full recovery, it was reported that the illness had terribly scarred her face and destroyed her beauty, thus disrupting all plans of marriage.
 Additionally, the Choiseul party at the French royal court opposed the idea of King Louis XV remarrying.